GIScience/heigit-disaster-portal/README.md

 Also it is only available in the professional PyCharm Edition.
 But it will visually highlight all parts in the code that are not covered by tests yet.

-1. Add `--cov=app/ --cov-report=term-missing` as _Additional Arguments_ to the pytest configuration.
+1. Add `--cov=app --cov-report=term-missing` as _Additional Arguments_ to the pytest configuration.
 With this the pytest output will also create a coverage report including the lines "missed", blocks that were not executed with the test.
 **important:** PyCharm somehow uses the same helpers for coverage & debugging, so when using this approach, your breakpoints will not be hit.
 You can either add the coverage as a second pytest config, or add `--no-cov` as _Additional Arguments_ to the pytest configuration, and switch back and forth between debug and coverage mode by adding and removing `--no-cov` from the config.

+Of course you can also run pytest with coverage in the reload container with `pytest --cov=app --cov-report=term-missing`.

 ---